Top Fresno Magnet Fishing Spots for Beginners

 After testing way too much equipment over the past couple years, here's what actually works well for Fresno's spots:

 Need gear to get started?
-Check out our guides to the best magnet fishing kits for beginners, top-rated magnets for every budget, and essential accessories that'll make your trips way more fun—I've tested everything so you don't have to!
+Check out our guides to the best magnet fishing kits, top-rated magnets for every budget, and essential accessories that'll make your trips way more fun—I've tested everything so you don't have to!

 • Do I need a permit for these spots?